Al-Shabaab is an al Qaeda-linked militant group based in Somalia

 The group has recruited some Americans

-Al-Shabaab is a Somali group that the United States designated as a foreign terrorist organization in March 2008.
-It wants to turn Somalia into a fundamentalist Islamic state, according to the Council on Foreign Relations.
+Al-Shabaab is a Somali group that was designated as a foreign terrorist organization by the U.S. government in March 2008.
+It is seeking to turn Somalia into a fundamentalist Islamic state, according to the Council on Foreign Relations.

-The group has been blamed for attacks in Somalia that have killed international aid workers, journalists, civilian leaders and African Union peacekeepers.
+The group is believed to be responsible for attacks in Somalia that have killed international aid workers, journalists, civilian leaders and African Union peacekeepers.

 Before admitting to the Kenya quarry attack.
 Al-Shabaab claimed responsibility for the July 2010 suicide bombings in Kampala, Uganda, that killed more than 70 people, including a U.S. citizen, who had gathered at different locations to watch the broadcast of the World Cup final soccer match.